lheitman0/simple_LR/README.md

 General form with n independent variables --> y = β0 + β1x1 + β2x2 +…+βnxn +ϵ

-where x1, x2,..xn are independent vars (features)
+-- where x1, x2,..xn are independent vars (features)

-β0 is intercept, y when all x vals are 0
+-- β0 is intercept, y when all x vals are 0

-β1, .. βn are coefficients of model. change in y for one unit change in corresponding x val
+-- β1, .. βn are coefficients of model. change in y for one unit change in corresponding x val

-How do you find coefficients?
-most commonly usesd is Ordinary Least Squares (OLS)
+---How do you find coefficients?--- most commonly usesd is Ordinary Least Squares (OLS)

 find J(β) = sigma(m, i=1) (Y^(i)-y-hat^(i))^2